mia-care/documentation/docs/p4samd/handbook/verification.md

 Clicking on a row open a new page where there's the details of the test suite.
 Here we have three tabs:
 - **Tests**: Show all the tests related to the test suite.
-- **Executions**: Show all the execution that comprehend the test suite.
+- **Executions**: Displays all executions that include the test suite, with the option to download the corresponding report if available.
 - **Api Trigger**: This section allow to create or edit the **Api Trigger** needed to automatically execute test suite.

 ## Executions